Cookbook Comparison Guide

 Method

-Pick TWO books from this collection, and make sure they are BEFORE 1880.
+Pick TWO books from this collection, and make sure they are BEFORE 1900.
 After that, there tends to be more variety than we are prepared to deal with.
-Spending a few minutes finding books that you actually find interesting (and have something to say about) makes the assignment MUCH easier and more effective as a learning exercise.
+Spending a few minutes finding books that you actually find interesting (and have something to say about) makes the assignment MUCH easier and more effective.
 Click the “Full View” link to actually see the cookbook; if it doesn’t work for some reason, just choose another one.

 Your job is to compare the cookbooks in terms of what they discuss, what they don’t, tone, style, ingredients, recipes, overall content (many of these books are about way more than cooking).